 “How zero-waste helps to turn the tide on Climate Change”.
 Oh boy, we knew this would be interesting to share.
-But, although some of us might be familiar with the term, for others, “Climate Change” remains this abstract and abnormous threat lurking around.
+But, although some of us might be familiar with the term, for others, “Climate Change” remains this abstract and colossal threat lurking around.
 And just like “You-Know-Who”, something it is best not to bring up during a civilised conversation.

 Talking about climate – not weather

-In short, it means: although you were able to take a sunbathe in April 2020 and, only a year after, throw snowballs at your friends, Climate Change and the general rise of our planet’s atmosphere temperature is happening.
+In short, it means: although you were able to sunbathe in April 2020 and, only a year after, throw snowballs at your friends, Climate Change and the general rise of our planet’s atmosphere temperature is happening.
 Today, because our weather is disrupted, we can see and feel more than ever the effects of Climate Change.

 But what causes this slow but steady change in our planet’s temperatures?